pradeep3sep/interviewquestion/README ReactJs.md

 <br>

 > ### Why React's useDeferredValue hook is useful?

+Defer means it to be execute at the end, when the react is free, let say you have heavy computation which freezes the UI, we want the react to do all the task and at the end when its free, it do the heavy compuation task without freezing the UI.

 The `useDeferredValue` hook is useful for improving UI **performance** by **deferring** updates to expensive computations while keeping the UI responsive.